bgri/m100LE/README.md

 also compressed so each five-letter word takes only three bytes.
 If you have enough memory and you'd like to see and change the words, you may want to download the plain text WL20xx.DO files instead.
-M100LE will automatically use the .DO file if the .CO file is not found.
+M100LE will automatically use a .DO file if the .CO file is not found.

-The wordfiles are all appropriately named for the year they correspond to.
+The wordfiles are all named for the year they correspond to.
 On program load, **m100le** checks the system **DATE$** for the current date OR the manually entered date (if enabled) and scans the appropriate wordfiles for the matching daily word.

 ### Will my m100le word be the same as today's NYT Wordle word?
 Maybe.
 Mostly.
+It ought to, anyhbow.
 The NYT may change their word list at any time.
 If that happens, and we don't catch it, let us know and we'll update ours.

 ## Feedback